flyingcircusio/fc-nixos/doc/src/elasticsearch.rst

 * elasticsearch6: 6.7.2 (20.09: 6.8.3)
 * elasticsearch7: 7.8.0

-We also provide :ref:`nixos2-kibana` as a separate component.
+We also provide :ref:`nixos-kibana` as a separate component.

 Configuration